NoahStolk/DevilDaggersCustomLeaderboards/README.md

 # DevilDaggersCustomLeaderboards ([Download](https://devildaggers.info/api/tools/DevilDaggersCustomLeaderboards/file))

 DevilDaggersCustomLeaderboards is a console application that records data from custom spawnset runs in Devil Daggers by scanning the memory of the application in real-time, and uploads it to a custom leaderboard hosted on [devildaggers.info](https://devildaggers.info).

+## IMPORTANT

+**This version of the program (DDCL 1) is considered legacy and will not receive new features.** Patches may be released until DDCL 1 is fully deprecated and this repository is archived.
+Visit the [DevilDaggersInfo](https://github.com/NoahStolk/DevilDaggersInfo) repository for future updates.

 ## System requirements

 - Microsoft Windows (64-bit)
 - The Steam version Devil Daggers

 ## Installation

 1. Download the zip file.
 2. Unzip its contents.
 3. Run DevilDaggersCustomLeaderboards.exe inside the folder.

 ## Links

 - [DevilDaggers.info website](https://devildaggers.info)
 - [Main web page for DevilDaggersCustomLeaderboards](https://devildaggers.info/tools/custom-leaderboards)
 - [List of custom leaderboards](https://devildaggers.info/custom/leaderboards)
 - [Discord server](https://discord.gg/NF32j8S)

 ## License

 MIT License

 Copyright (c) 2019-2022 Noah Stolk